rstropek/htl-mobile-computing/ecmascript-fundamentals/9020-battleship/readme.md

 <img src='images/battleground-with-one-ship.png' alt='Battleground with ship' width='50%' />

-1. Everybody has to do his/her best to come up with a solution.
+Everybody has to do his/her best to come up with a solution.

-1. Earn one point for your grade by sending me a URL where I can try your solution in the public Internet.

-1. Earn my **deepest respect** if you add an automated unit test to your solution.
+Looking for an extra challenge?
+Add automated unit tests with [*Jasmine*](https://jasmine.github.io/) to your solution.
 You don't know how?
-Remember the [*Converter* quiz](https://github.com/rstropek/htl-mobile-computing/tree/master/node-fundamentals/9030-converter) you have already done.
-It contained unit tests that I wrote.
+Look into the [*Converter* quiz](https://github.com/rstropek/htl-mobile-computing/tree/master/node-fundamentals/9030-converter).
+It contains unit tests that I wrote.
 My code from the *Converter* quiz can help you to get on the right track to creating your own unit tests for this quiz.

 ## Specification